Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Evaluation

 Here we summarize the results for the utilities and \rsm\ over all scenarios (during the period that new classes emerge).
 We start by looking at the robustness with respect to the appearance order of classes.
 Then we look at robustness with respect to the preference order of stakeholders.

 \paragraph{Robustness with respect to the appearance order of classes.}

-Figure\,\ref{fig: utility total for class appearnces} shows the results of the utilities splitted based on the six options for the appearance order of classes.
-The results show that the evolving classifier with LSA and operator feedback outperforms the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) for scenarios (a) and (e).
-For scenario (a), the difference in mean utility for the evolving classifier with LSA and operator feedback is 0.17 compared to the pre-defined classifier with ML2ASR (utility of 0.80 versus 0.63).
-The difference compared to the pre-defined classifier with LSA (no operator feedback) is 0.16 (mean utility of 0.80 versus 0.64).
-For scenario (e), the difference in utility of the evolving classifier with LSA and operator feedback (mean utility 0.78) is even more significant, namely 0.29 compared to both other approaches (both with mean utility 0.49).
-For scenarios (b), (c), and (d) the difference in mean utility is smaller namely 0.05, 0.08, and 0.09 respectively.
-Finally, for scenario (f) the difference in mean utility between the three approaches is marginal (0.01).
-However, note that this scenario seems not presenting a real challenge as all classifiers were able to achieve high mean utilities throughout the run of the scenario (difference of mean utility compared with the baseline 0.01).
+Figure~\ref{fig: utility total for class appearances} shows the results of the utilities for the six scenarios of the appearance order of classes.
+The results indicate that the evolving classifier with LSA and operator feedback outperforms the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) for scenarios (a), (b), and (e).
+For scenario (a) the mean utility is 0.80 for the evolving classifier with LSA and operator feedback versus 0.63 and 0.64 for the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) respectively; for scenario (b) the mean utility was 0.70 versus 0.65 for both other approaches, and for scenario (e) the results are 0.78 versus 0.50 and 0.49 respectively.
+With a significance level of 0.05, the results of Mann-Withney U tests support the hypotheses that the utility of the evolving classifier with LSA and operator feedback is higher than the utility of the pre-defined classifier with ML2ASR and the utility of the pre-defined classifier with LSA in these scenarios (p = 0.000 for the three scenarios).
+For the other scenarios, the test results do not support the hypotheses.
+These scenarios do not seem to present a real challenge as all classifiers were able to achieve high mean utilities.
+On the other hand, the evolving classifier with LSA and operator feedback performs similarly to the baseline for all scenarios (difference in mean utilities between 0.004 and 0.068).
+With a significance level of 0.05, the results of Mann-Whitney U tests do not support the hypothesis that the utility of the baseline would be higher than the utility of the evolving classifier with LSA and operator feedback (p-values between 0.638 and 0.997 for the six scenarios).

-When we compare the mean utility of the evolving classifier with LSA and operator feedback with the baseline we observe a marginal average difference of 0.018.
-This demonstrates that the evolving classifier performs close to the ideal classifier.